 Prop Bets (Proposition Bets)

 Special bets that are about really specific things not connected to the game’s ultimate winner.
 Props are especially popular in the Superbowl but they’re becoming more and more common during major sports’ regular-season games.
 Props could be on anything from which team will score the first point to who will win the coin toss.
 Particularly interesting props are sometimes known as exotics.
-Check out our best MLB prop bets today.

-Click here for our guide to prop bets.
+Find out more in our guide to prop bets.

 Puckline (Puck Line)

 In hockey, the puckline combines a 1.5 point spread with moneyline-style odds.
-For example if you saw the Toronto Maple Leafs listed at -1.5/+120 that means for a bet on the Leafs to win, they must win the game by at least two points.
+For example, if you saw the Toronto Maple Leafs listed at -1.5/+120, that means for a bet on the Leafs to win, they must win the game by at least two points.
 The second number refers to the money odds and means you’ll win $100 in profit for every $120 you bet.

 Punter